addozhang/alfred-safari-toolkit/README.md

 It's recommended to [go-alfred](https://github.com/jason0x43/go-alfred) for workflow packaging.

-First, install is by executing `go install github.com/jason0x43/go-alfred/alfred@latest`.
+1. First, install is by executing `go install github.com/jason0x43/go-alfred/alfred@latest`.
-After running `alfred pack`, you will find the workflow package under `workflow` folder.
+2. After running `CGO_ENABLED=1 alfred build` to build project, you will get the execution binary under `workflow` folder.
+3. At last, run `alfred pack` and the workflow package will present in root folder.

 ## Versioning